maciej-u/readme-evolution/README.md

 **By the ninth repository**, I offered a clear and welcoming introduction to the projects, along with methodically described SQL files and analysis workbooks, which provided an in-depth understanding of the work involved.
 - `06_Ninth_README_M3S3_DA.png` - _Further refinement for Module 3 Sprint 3 - CLV Customer Segmentation & RFM, focusing on accessibility and clarity._ ![Ninth README Screenshot](images/06_Ninth_README_M3S3_DA.png)

-**The tenth repository** represented a polished and professional level of documentation, with a comprehensive overview and structured guidance for using the repository, along with key research findings and contact information, setting a high bar for my future projects.
+**The tenth repository** represented a polished and professional level of documentation, with a comprehensive overview and structured guidance for using the repository, along with key research findings and contact information, setting a new standard for my future projects.
 - `07_Tenth_README_M3S4_DA.png` - _The latest and most polished version for Linear and Logistic Regression in Module 3 Sprint 4, with comprehensive descriptions and organised files._ ![Tenth README Screenshot](images/07_Tenth_README_M3S4_DA.png)